pytask-dev/pytask/docs/glossary.rst

         - applies to many areas including research projects.

     DAG
-        A `directed acyclic graph (DAG)
+        A `directed acyclic graph (DAG) <https://en.wikipedia.org/wiki/
-        <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_  is a graph with a
-        finite amount of vertices and edges which are connected such that no circles exist.
+        Directed_acyclic_graph>`_  is a graph with a finite amount of vertices and edges which are connected such that no circles exist.